Current Residents

-Medical Education
+Medical School

 Derek Alik, MD

-Medical Education
+Medical School

-University of Arkansas
+University of Arkansas for Medical Sciences College of Medicine

 Born and raised on the island of Oahu, I went to the University of Hawaii at Manoa to study biochemistry and later attended the University of Arkansas for medical school.
 I have since returned home, where I’m now a resident with the Kaiser Permanente Hawaii Internal Medicine Residency Program.